 PFAS are man-made chemicals that are widely used in consumer products and can persist and bio-accumulate in the environment.
 Xcel Energy does not manufacture PFAS, but because PFAS are so ubiquitous in products and the environment, it may impact our operations.

-In September 2022, the EPA proposed to designate two types of PFAS as "hazardous substances" under the CERCLA.
-In July 2024, the EPA's final rule went into effect.
+In June 2024, the EPA finalized a rule that designated certain PFAS as hazardous substances under CERCLA.
+In July 2024, the EPA finalized another rule that set enforceable drinking water standards for certain PFAS.